RISC-KC/basic_rv32s/guidelines/development_log.md

 -----

-Instead of internally aligning and giving T_Target on misalign exception in the trap controller…
+Instead of internally aligning and giving T_Target on misalign exception in the trap controller...
 it might be better to branch to an address of a handler routine that performs the alignment and returns.
-Then… how does mtvec behave again? direct vs vectored…
+Then... how does mtvec behave again? direct vs vectored...
 No, using just one is fine.
 Enter a single Trap Handler first, then in that program code use a zicsr instruction to read mcause, determine what exception it was, and handle accordingly.